everpress-co/mailster/readme.txt

 == Changelog ==

+* fixed: bounces weren't handled correctly in some cases
 * fixed: Styles were not applied correctly while sending tests
 * fixed: Subscriber import with coma separated lists causes that new created lists were not assigned correctly
+* improved: URLs for some social services
 * improved: datepicker is no longer triggered on datefields if operator is a regular expression